0racle/j-raylib/README.md

 There's no 3d support year, nor the use of any other structs apart from `Vector2` and `Color`.
 To create `Vector2` and `Color` value structs, I'm doing a bit of bit gymnastics that the FFI (on my machine) seems happy with.
 I'm not sure if it will work on 32-bit platforms correctly.

-All functions (including the `Vector2` and `Color` J helper verbs) are under the `rl` local All colors are under 'rlcolor' and enums are under `rlenum`.
+All functions (including the `Vector2` and `Color` J helper verbs) are under the `rl` Locale.
+All colors are under Locale `rlcolor`, and enums are under Locale `rlenum`.

-If you want to just load in everthing into your current local, just `coinser 'rl rlcolor rlenum'` I was thinking of further breaking the enums out into their own locales, because, eg. the  3d related ones are currently useless in J.
+If you want to just load in everything into your current local, just `coinser 'rl rlcolor rlenum'` I was thinking of further breaking the enums out into their own locales, because, eg. The  3D related ones are currently useless in J.

 # More examples